rafalochman/gpxVPy/README.md

-# gpxViewer
+# gpxVPy
-gpxViewer is a desktop aplication to show gpx route on map and calculate route distance, time, elevation.
+gpxVpy is a desktop aplication to show gpx route on map and calculate route distance, time, elevation.
 Map with route line can be saved as html file.
 Application uses folium OpenStreetMaps.

 ## Technologies
 * Python 3.8